 Dick Anderson, S A member of the Dolphins' No-Name Defense, Anderson said the 1971 team actually got Super Bowl rings after losing.
 But they were silver, not gold.
 Then, at the beginning of the 1972 season, coach Don Shula tried to inspire his players by telling them no one remembers who lost the Super Bowl and "our goal is to be remembered."
 Anderson said: "I look down at those 16 diamonds and the one in the middle and smile.
 I wear it proudly.
 It represents 17-0.
 It was the only perfect season.
 It's a reminder that we did something that no one else has done.
 It was a special team."
-The Dolphins' organization brings back members of the 1972 team every five years to celebrate that milestone season.
-They sign memorabilia as a group and share memories of the perfect season.
+The Dolphins' organization brings back members of the 1972 team every five years to celebrate that milestone season, they sign memorabilia as a group and share memories of the perfect season.

 Super Bowl VIII 1973: Miami Dolphins

-Larry Little, G The Super Bowl ring from 1973 has less significance than the one from the year prior, Little said, because the '72 Dolphins went 17-0.
+Larry Little, G The Super Bowl ring from 1973 has less significance than the one from the year prior, Little said, because that Dolphins team went 17-0.
 "I don't even know where it is," Little said of the second ring.
 "It's somewhere in the house.
 My wife put it up."
 Most of the Dolphins from the 1972 team played on the '73 team as well.
 Little did say the Dolphins "were a better team in 1973 than 1972, even though we lost two games that year.
 We walked through the playoffs.
 It was easier for us to win the Super Bowl in 1973."

 Super Bowl IX 1974: Pittsburgh Steelers

-Joe Greene, DT "About four years ago, I was at the [Dallas-Fort Worth] airport, and on the driver side of the car, I opened the door and when I put my hand down to get out, the ring fell off.
+Joe Greene, DT "About four years ago, I was at the (Dallas-Fort Worth) airport, and on the driver side of the car, I opened the door and when I put my hand down to get out, the ring fell off.
 I saw a car coming slowly and it was too close for me to pick up the ring.
 And a car ran over the ring.
-It came back, I picked it up, the diamonds and stones were still there, but it changed the shape of my ring.
+It came back, I picked it up, the diamonds and stones were still there but it changed the shape of my ring.
 It was an oval shape instead of round because the wheel went over the side of the ring instead of on top of it.
-I wore it a while but figured I better send it in to [a jeweler] and they repaired it for me.
+I wore it a while but figured I better send it in to (a jeweler) and they repaired it for me.
 Looks great now."

 Super Bowl X 1975: Pittsburgh Steelers

-Terry Hanratty, QB About 15 years ago, Hanratty brought both of his Super Bowl rings to a show-and-tell session at his daughter's kindergarten class.
+Terry Hanratty, QB About 15 years ago, Hanratty brought both Super Bowl rings to a show-and-tell session at his daughter's kindergarten class.
 He passed around the rings for the classmates to view firsthand, and when he went to collect them, the Super Bowl X ring was missing.
 "The teacher was sort of shocked," Hanratty said.
 "She started looking around.
 I said, 'I'm not leaving until I get it.'"
 Eventually, a boy in the back of the class opened a book where he had rested the ring.
 He was caught.
 "The kid was trying to cop the ring," he said.

 Super Bowl XI 1976: Oakland Raiders

-Fred Biletnikoff, WR The Super Bowl XI MVP takes special pride in donning his ring, only breaking it out on rare occasions.
+Fred Biletnikoff, WR The Super Bowl XI MVP takes a special pride in donning his ring, only breaking it out on rare occasions.
 "It's in a very safe place," Biletnikoff said with a laugh.
 "It means everything.
 After all the years of being so close and all the conference championship games, to all of a sudden have everything go right and we break through and win the whole thing?
 That ring means a lot."
 Indeed, before breaking through to win Super Bowl XI, Biletnikoff's Raiders had played in Super Bowl II, lost consecutive AFL title games and fell in four of the next six AFC championship games.
 "With what we went through, with all the heartbreak and crazy plays," he said, "there's a lot of pride.
 Nobody can take it away."

 Super Bowl XII 1977: Dallas Cowboys

 Drew Pearson, WR "I lost mine at Studio 54.
 I didn't want to be noticed or get in any negative situation so I took my ring off because I didn't want to flash it around," Pearson said.
 "I put it in my coat pocket and it was cool for a while, then I got to dancing and got hot so I took my coat off.
 When I put it back on, the ring wasn't there.
 I panicked."
-Pearson talked to the club manager, who said he was welcome to come back when the cleaning crew arrived to look for it.
-By the time Pearson reached his hotel room, the ring had been found.
-"I went back in the morning and got it.
+Pearson talked to the club manager who said he was welcome to come back when the cleaning crew arrived to look for it.
+By the time Pearson reached his hotel room, the ring had been found "I went back in the morning and got it.
 Here's how big a deal losing my Super Bowl ring in New York City was — it ended up in the New York Times.
 They covered it."

 Super Bowl XIII 1978: Pittsburgh Steelers

-Rocky Bleier, RB At speaking engagements, Bleier gives the audience a chance to take pictures with his four rings, touch them and try them on.
+Rocky Bleier, RB At speaking engagements, Bleier gives the audience a chance to take pictures with the rings, touch them and try them on.
 And since the Super Bowl XIII ring is the gaudiest, he wears it the most — which has become a problem.
 "People will try it on and then walk away," Bleier said.
 "A few steps later, they realize it's still on their finger and they have to bring it back and apologize."
 The rings have been to all 50 states, Canada, Germany, Italy, England and Vietnam.
 They've set off TSA alarms in airports.
 "It's a wonderful, warm experience I have from a fan base, their appreciation of what that stands for when they see the rings," Bleier said.
 "Even some Patriots fans have put them on.
 Tom Brady is not showing his six, so this is the closest they get."

 Super Bowl XIV 1979: Pittsburgh Steelers

-Jon Kolb, OL Not all of the original diamonds from Kolb's rings, which reside at the Oklahoma Sports Hall of Fame, are intact.
-A couple have been replaced with high-quality fakes as his family has used the bling for its own jewelry over the years.
+Jon Kolb, OL Not all of the originial diamonds from Jon Kolb's rings, which reside at the Oklahoma Sports Hall of Fame, are intact.
+A couple have been replaced with high-quality fakes as his family has used the bling for their own jewelry over the years.
 "My wife took the first one and made a necklace, she took the second one and made earrings," Kolb said.
 "My son Tanner took the third one and made a wedding ring for his wife.
 And Caleb, my youngest son, I told him he could have the fourth one when he was ready.
 He's got that at a jeweler.
 It's really neat to me because my hands, they don't fit rings.
 All four of them are getting used."

 Super Bowl XV 1980: Oakland Raiders